 Cilantro is very low in calories and contains no cholesterol.
 However, its deep-green leaves possess good amounts of antioxidants, essential oils, vitamins, and dietary fiber, which may help reduce LDL or “bad cholesterol” levels in the blood.

 The leaves and stem tips are also rich in numerous antioxidant polyphenolic flavonoids.
-Cilantro is also a good source of minerals like potassium, calcium, manganese, iron,
+Cilantro is also a good source of minerals like potassium, calcium, manganese, iron, and magnesium.
+Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure.
+Iron is essential for red blood cell production.
+Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.

 It is also rich in many vital vitamins, including folic acid, riboflavin, niacin, vitamin-A, beta carotene, vitamin-C, which are essential for optimum health.
 Vitamin-C is a powerful natural antioxidant.
 It provides about 225% of recommended daily intake.
 Vitamin-A, an important fat-soluble vitamin, and antioxidant, is also required for maintaining healthy mucus and skin and is also essential for vision.
 Consumption of natural foods rich in vitamin-A and flavonoids (carotenes) may help protect from lung and oral cavity cancers.